Cecure-Intelligence-Limited/cil-internship-cohort-04/Nasiff_Bello/Module 3/serviceModel.md

 third party vendor for the best web hosting such as Rackspace.
 Merchants are able to pay for a hosting plan that meets their own needs without the cost of maintaining their own physical servers.
-The merchant is still responsible for installing and managing updates to their Magento so􀁹ware.
+The merchant is still responsible for installing and managing updates to their Magento software.

 ## Examples
 - AWS EC2